lparren/TheDOCDev/README.md

 - [Oracle Application Express (APEX) latest](https://download.oracle.com/otn_software/apex/apex-latest.zip)
 - [Oracle SQLcl latest](https://download.oracle.com/otn_software/java/sqldeveloper/sqlcl-latest.zip)

-With all software in place login to the virtual machine and start the build script (only OAS 7.6.0 is enabled by default)
+With all software in place login to the virtual machine and start the build script (Only the TPC builds are enabled to generate data for the databases.)
 ```
 /vagrant/scripts/build.sh
 ```